 - Substantiation of any nutritional claims made in the advertisement.

 Information provided in response to complaints is included in case reports and these are made public.
 Advertisers should ensure they clearly identify any information which is confidential, commercial information that they do not wish to be made public.

-In addition to the specific response to the complaint, the Advertising Standards Bureau also requires information to assist in the overall management and administration of the complaint administration component of the self-regulatory system.
+In addition to the specific response to the complaint, Ad Standards also requires information to assist in the overall management and administration of the complaint administration component of the self regulatory system.

 Information required is the advertiser’s:

 - contact person for advertising complaints

 - creative agency used for the advertisement